I But a Little Girl

 And the justice of the holy court

-Did show its terror of our sport
+Will show its terror of our sport

-And the powers of the world resort
+And the powers of this world resort

 To the whims of little girls